putteabrahamsson/react-native-leaflet-ts/README.md

 react-native-leaflet-ts is a library with Typescript support that let's you to render a Leaflet in a WebView.

-NOTE!
-Library is new, this will be updated & more stuff will be added.

 [![npm](https://img.shields.io/npm/v/react-native-leaflet-ts.svg)](https://www.npmjs.com/package/react-native-leaflet-ts)
 [![npm](https://img.shields.io/npm/dm/react-native-leaflet-ts.svg)](https://www.npmjs.com/package/react-native-leaflet-ts)
 [![npm](https://img.shields.io/npm/dt/react-native-leaflet-ts.svg)](https://www.npmjs.com/package/react-native-leaflet-ts)